axa-ch/pod-baugarantie/README.md

 ## Tasks

-- `npm start` to start development mode
+- `npm start` to start development mode with the mock api
+- `npm run api` starts ONLY the mock api
 - `npm run build` to build the application as a POD and as a standalone application.
 Build artifact can be found in `/dist` and in `/lib`
 - `npm run build-standalone` to build only the standalone application.
 Build artifact can be found in `/dist`
 - `npm run build-pod` to build only as a POD.
 Build artifact can be found in `/lib`